gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 #### Built-in slot type {#BuiltinSlotType}

 The built-in slot type is an information type pre-defined by Clova which defines information expression that can be universally used in all services (extension).
 The built-in slot type is mainly used for recognizing information, such as time, place, and quantity.
-For the above utterance, the built-in slot type can be used to recognize information referring to "two boxes."
+For the above utterance, the built-in slot type can be used to recognize information referring to "two."
 Clova provides the following built-in slot types:

 | Built-in slot type | Description                                            |
 | ----------------------|------------------------------------------------|